kubernetes-sigs/gateway-api/site-src/index.md

 It should be clear that while Ana, Chihiro, and Ian do not necessarily see eye-to-eye about everything, they need to work together to keep things running smoothly.
-This is the core challenge of the Gateway API in a nutshell.
+This is the core challenge of Gateway API in a nutshell.

 ### Use Cases